USSBA/sba-gov-ckan/terraform/README.md

 The terraform files in the applications directory contains the configuration needed to deploy the CKAN application

 - ckan.tf: Contains configuration for CKAN web application
-- cluster.tf: Contains configuration for the AWS clusters
+- cluster.tf: Contains configuration for the ECS cluster
 - dns.tf: Contains configuration for DomainName Service
-- locals.tf: Conatains global variables for CKAN application
+- locals.tf: Contains global variables for modules
 - solr.tf: Contains configuration for the SOLR container
 - vpc.tf: Contains VPC configuration for CKAN AWS VPC
-- cloudfront.tf: Contains AWS cloudFront config for CKAN
+- cloudfront.tf: Contains AWS CloudFront config for CKAN
 - datapusher.tf: Contains configuration for the datapusher container
 - efs.tf: Contains infrastructure configuration for SOLR container
-- versions.tf: Contains configuration about Terraform/AWS versions
+- versions.tf: Contains configuration for Terraform/AWS versions & providers
 - service-list.sh: Can be used to remote EXEC into a FARGATE container

 ### Databases Directory

+Information regarding files in the databases directory

-- infrastructure-resources.tf: Contains terraform infrastrusture configuration for CKAN
+- infrastructure-resources.tf: Contains data elements used for infrastructure code
-- locals.tf: Conatains global for database configuration
+- locals.tf: Conatains global variables for modules
 - postgres.tf: Contains Postgress DB configuration
-- redis.tf: Contains DB elastiCache configuraton
+- redis.tf: Contains ElastiCache Redis configuraton
-- versions.tf: Contains Terraform versions information
+- versions.tf: Contains configuration for Terraform/AWS versions & providers